adambiro1/knowledgebase/ssh.md

 ```
 vi ~/.ssh/authorized_keys
 ```
-To disable SSH password authentication, SSH in to your server as root to edit this file
+To disable SSH password authentication, SSH in to your server to edit this file as root

 ```
  sudo vi /etc/ssh/sshd_config
 ```
-into authentication section write: **PasswordAuthetication no**
+into authentication section write: **PasswordAuthentication no**

 run this command to reload config file